- Graduate Programs Online

 Excellence in equestrian education

 The online Master of Education in Equestrian Education builds on William Woods University’s nationally recognized undergraduate equestrian program.
-This program, which offers a wide range of undergraduate specialities, provides an ideal climate for innovative instruction and effective learning outcomes for success in the field.
+This program, which offers a wide range of undergraduate specialties, provides an ideal climate for innovative instruction and effective learning outcomes for success in the field.

 The online graduate degree combines the academic excellence and supportive teaching culture of the William Woods equestrian program with the convenience and affordability of a nationally ranked online education program.
 You will receive quality online instruction through the latest educational technology and collaborate with your peers in an interactive and engaging learning environment.